WwZzz/easyFL/README.md

 * `optimizer` is to choose the optimizer.
 Options: `SGD`, `Adam`.

+* `weight_decay` is to set ratio for weight decay during the local training process.

 * `momentum` is the ratio of the momentum item when the optimizer SGD taking each step.

-Other options:
+Real Machine-Dependent options:

 * `seed ` is the initial random seed.

-* `gpu ` is the id of the GPU device, `-1` for CPU.
+* `gpu ` is the id of the GPU device.
+CPU is used if Without specifying this term. `--gpu 0` will only use device GPU 0, and `--gpu 0 1 2 3` will using the specified four GPUs.

+* `server_with_cpu ` is set False as default value, since all the tensor is kept on the memory of only one device can usually accelerate training.

+* `test_batch_size ` is the batch_size used when evaluating models on validation datasets, which is limited by the free space of the used device.

 * `eval_interval ` controls the interval between every two evaluations.

-* `net_drop` controls the dropout of clients after being selected in each communication round according to distribution Beta(net_drop,1).
-The larger this term is, the more possible for clients to drop.

-* `net_active` controls the active rate of clients before being selected in each communication round according to distribution Beta(net_active,1).
-The larger this term is, the more possible for clients to be active.

 * `num_threads` is the number of threads in the clients computing session that aims to accelarate the training process.

+* `num_workers` is the number of workers of the torch.utils.data.Dataloader

+Simulating systemic configuration: 1) network heterogeneity, 2) computing power heterogeneiry

+* `network_config` controls the network conditions of all the clients.
+See `utils.systemic_simulator` for more details.

+* `computing_config` controls the computing resources of all the clients.
+See `utils.systemic_simulator` for more details.

 Additional hyper-parameters for particular federated algorithms:
-* `mu` is the parameter for FedProx.
-* `alpha` is the parameter for FedFV.
-* `tau` is the parameter for FedFV.
-* ...

-Each additional parameter can be defined in `./utils/fflow.read_option`
+* `algo_para` is used to receive the algorithm-dependent hyper-parameters from command lines.
+Usage: 1) The hyper-parameter will be set as the default value defined in Server.__init__() if not specifying this term, 2) For algorithms with one or more parameters, use `--algo_para v1 v2 ...` to specify the values for the parameters.
+The input order depends on the dict `Server.algo_para` defined in `Server.__init__()`.

 ## Architecture